aking-a/mule-code-system/README.md

 - **useSocketListener.js:** Listens for incoming socket messages from the server and handles them.
 - **fileselector.js:** This file is the landing page for creating a session.
 It just loads the svg icon and text.
 The click event is handled by the _clickEvent()_ function.
-- **filesession.js:** This is the main page in the applicaton and all the components are useHooks are imported and used here.
+- **filesession.js:** This is the main page in the application and all the components are useHooks are imported and used here.
 The react-monaco-editor is used here and is rendered in this section.
 A lot of the useStates are also set up and used here.
 - **joinlanding.js:** This is the alternate route that users that are joining a session take.
 The reason behind this was to skip the file selector as users joining a session are not allowed to select a file.
-Addtionally it displays a flashing loading text while the user is joining the session.
+Additionally it displays a flashing loading text while the user is joining the session.
-- **clickevent.js:** This is resonsible for handling the clickEvent from _fileselector_.
+- **clickevent.js:** This is responsible for handling the clickEvent from _fileselector_.
 It loads and stores the selected file data in the session class object.
 - **renderlist.js:** Creates a new OS.js window and renders the list component inside it.
 - **handlechnages.js:** Applies the incoming changes from the server to the document.
-- **handledidmount.js:** Handles the did mount of the monaco editor.
+- **handledidmount.js:** Handles the did mount of the Monaco editor.
 - **handleReadOnlyLines.js:** Makes lines read only by moving the cursor away from lines that are in the set of locked lines.
 - **handlesocketoutgoing.js:** Handles the outgoing events that are sent to the websocket server.
 - **getusername.js:** Gets the username that has been used to log into MULE or OS.js and applies a random number to it and returns it.
 - **updateList.js:** Adds and removes usernames from the user list _(the list of users in the session)_.
 -  **getSession.js:** Stores and Returns the _sessionclass_ object.
 It also has a function called _Terminate()_ that destroys the object.
--  **handleSelect.js:** Handles the selction of a menu item from the dropdown menu.
+-  **handleSelect.js:** Handles the selection of a menu item from the dropdown menu.
 -  **openfile.js:** This file is responsible for loading a file from OS.js's _vfs_ using promises.
 -  **savefile.js:** This file saves a file to OS.js's file system using the file data from the _fileclass_ object.
 -  **server.js:** This server handles all the connected websockets and broadcasts changes to connected clients.
 Each session is stored in a
    _createnewsession_ class.
-This class stores all of the relavent data for a session such as the file being edited and a list of the websockets connected to that session.
-Then each of these clases is stored in a json that is identifies using a crypto generated key which serves as it's unique identifier.
-All of the other cases are handled here aswell such as disconnect broadcast and acuiring locks etc.
+This class stores all of the relevant data for a session such as the file being edited and a list of the websockets connected to that session.
+Then each of these classes is stored in a Json that is identifies using a crypto generated key which serves as it's unique identifier.
+All of the other cases are handled here aswell such as disconnect broadcast and acquiring locks etc.
-- **onDisconnect.js:** This handles the broadcast when a user disconnecects or loses connection to the sesion.
+- **onDisconnect.js:** This handles the broadcast when a user disconnects or loses connection to the session.
 It also deletes the session and forces connected users to leave if the user that left is the admin.
 It will also remove connected clients from the client array if they are not an admin.
-- **serverDocEditor.js:** This is responsible for modifiying the document state on the server.
+- **serverDocEditor.js:** This is responsible for modifying the document state on the server.
-- **tryoperation.js:** This file broacasts the lock and release of a line.
+- **tryoperation.js:** This file broadcasts the lock and release of a line.
 - **linelock.js:** This is the logic that is responsible for locking the line.
-- **newsession.js:** This creats an object that stores the session data.
+- **newsession.js:** This creates an object that stores the session data.
 A new session object is created each time a user creates a new file sharing session.
   It also has _createShareLink()_ and _getLanguage()_ which is responsible for creating the share link and extracting the language of the file from its extension.